RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [Uberdoc](https://github.com/sbrosinski/uberdoc) by Stephan Brosinski is a wrapper script for Pandoc which provides a build system to turn a number of markdown files (chapters) into large documents.

+- [Xmindoc](https://github.com/sky-y/xmindoc) is a wrapper script for Pandoc which converts XMind mindmaps to any documents that are available in Pandoc.

 ## Non-English documentation

 ### German Introduction / Deutsche Einführung